w3c/threat-model-web/index.md

 *   **Renderer Isolation**: Architectures that place complex, error-prone components like the rendering engine in a separate, sandboxed process or protection domain from the browser kernel.
 The browser kernel handles sensitive OS, network, and storage interactions.
 *   **Inter-process Communication (IPC)**: Secure channels for communication between isolated browser components (e.g., kernel and renderer).
 *   **Download Manager**: Component handling file downloads, potentially including security checks.
-*   **Data Minimization and Default Privacy Settings**: Design principles and configurations to reduce the exposure of potentially identifying information.
+*   **Data Minimization and Privacy Settings**: Design principles and configurations to reduce the exposure of potentially identifying information.
 *   **Trusted UI**: Ensuring sensitive user interactions occur within browser interfaces that web content cannot easily spoof or manipulate.
 *   **Permission API**: Asking the user before the activation of a powerful feature